Simons conducts The Queen of Spades with the Stuttgart Philharmonic.

 Simons is also Conductor and Artistic Director of the Simons Ensemble.
 He founded this ensemble in 2010 for performing projects with contemporary music.
 The Simons Ensemble has performed on the national Dutch television, released a CD with Simons’ compositions and has given the Dutch première of the rarely performed “Times Beach” by Frank Zappa.

-Simons has conducted amongst others the Nuremberg Symphony Orchestra, Aachen Symphony Orchestra, Leipzig Symphony Orchestra, Staatsorchester Rheinische Philharmonie (Koblenz), Südwestdeutsche Philharmonie (Konstanz), Orquesta Sinfónica del IPN (Mexico City), Orquesta Sinfónica Nacional de Guatemala, National Radio Chamber Orchestra (Bucharest), State Philharmonic Orchestra of Sibiu, St. Petersburg Chamber Orchestra and the Czech Philharmonic Choir Brno.
+Simons has conducted amongst others the WDR Radio Orchestra Cologne, Nuremberg Symphony Orchestra, Aachen Symphony Orchestra, Leipzig Symphony Orchestra, Staatsorchester Rheinische Philharmonie (Koblenz), Südwestdeutsche Philharmonie (Konstanz), Orquesta Sinfónica del IPN (Mexico City), Orquesta Sinfónica Nacional de Guatemala, National Radio Chamber Orchestra (Bucharest), State Philharmonic Orchestra of Sibiu, St. Petersburg Chamber Orchestra and the Czech Philharmonic Choir Brno.
 With the Kharkiv Philharmonic Simons conducted the first performance in Ukraine of Mahler’s Symphony no. 1 to include the symphonic movement “Blumine”.
-Future conducting engagements include a performance and live television broadcast of Prokofiev’s “Alexander Nevsky Cantata” with the Orquesta Sinfónica del IPN (Mexico City) and a CD recording with the WDR Radio Orchestra Cologne.
+Future engagements include a performance of Mozart’s "Requiem" with the Orquesta Sinfónica Nacional de Guatemala combined with giving a conducting masterclass at the Conservatorio Nacional de Música in Guatemala City.

 Besides his conducting career Simons is also an internationally acclaimed composer.
 His compositions have been commissioned and performed by such conductors and soloists as Esa-Pekka Salonen, Marin Alsop, Peter Eötvös, James MacMillan, Christian Lindberg, Evelyn Glennie, Colin Currie and by orchestras and ensembles such as the Los Angeles Philharmonic, Cabrillo Festival Orchestra, Rotterdam Philharmonic, The Hague Philharmonic, Netherlands Radio Philharmonic Orchestra and the 12 Cellists of the Berlin Philharmonic.
 His works have had premières in famous concert venues such as the Concertgebouw Amsterdam, Konzerthaus Dortmund, Cologne Philharmonic Hall, Walt Disney Concert Hall (Los Angeles), National Centre for the Arts (Mexico City) and the Hanoi Opera House.